emilylh779/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

 Now we have designed our goal, lets add some programming to finish the game.

+Add this short script to your new goal, Lillypad: when flag clicked go to x:(-15) y:(140)

-1. Add this script to your main / controlled character:
+Add this script to your main / controlled character:

 when flag clicked
 forever